nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [BadgeHub](https://github.com/jogendra/BadgeHub) - Quickly add a notification badge icon to any view.
 - [TouchVisualizer](https://github.com/morizotter/TouchVisualizer) - Lightweight pure Swift implementation for visualizing touches on the screen.
 - [FrameLayoutKit](https://github.com/kennic/FrameLayoutKit) - Super fast and easy to use autolayout kit.
+- [Coordinator](https://github.com/radianttap/Coordinator) - Implementation of Coordinator design pattern.
+It is the application architecture pattern for iOS, carefully designed to fit into UIKit.

 ## macOS